4 min read

 And To be clear, I don't mean that you're a heretic if you adjust white balance, or add a little saturation later, or adjust the colour in any way after the fact.
 NO.

 But I will never take a shot in colour, and later just change to black and white, just because.
 Or be lazy and shoot raw because I can "fix it" later.
 And apply simulations later.

-That would only prove that perhaps I was not intentional when I took the photo, I did not thought about it enough, didn't have a vision to capture what needed to be capture.
+That would only prove that perhaps I was not intentional when I took the photo, I did not think about it enough, didn't have the vision to capture what needed to be captured.